ellis-bio/ellisjalia/10-books-i-didnt-read-this-year.md

 <p>I don’t really know anything about Ricoeur, besides the fact that he wrote a book about <a href="https://www.goodreads.com/en/book/show/257134.Freud_and_Philosophy" style="color:tomato" target="_blank">Freud, Nietzsche and Marx</a>.
 But a book about the mind’s powers sounds right up my alley.</p>

 <p>At the end of the month, I’ll also post my top 10 books of 2024.
 So watch this space!</p>

-xoxo,<br>
-Ellis

-<p>P.S.
-This post is an experiment of sorts, and it may or may not stay on the blog, so bookmark any books or links that you're interested in.</p>